 Mentors meet with their clients once a week in a public area (usually a library).
 They discuss any issues in the client’s life and set targets to overcome these issues.
 Paperwork is filled out for each meeting and reviewed weekly.
 Mentors also attend monthly meetings with the team to review their progress and discuss any issues which may have arisen throughout their mentoring relationships.

 The Vision Housing Mentoring Program is currently undergoing evaluation with the end goal of achieving accreditation.
 The evaluation is carried out by the Mentoring and Befriending Foundation.
 The process is meant to take a year to complete, but Vision Housing aims to complete the evaluation within 8 months.
 The process involves an assessor coming in to interview mentors, clients and the staff involved in the project.
 The evaluation focuses on the internal processes to ensure the program is adhering to good practice procedures.

 5. Measuring impact

 Vision Housing are measuring the impact of its program using extensive metrics.
-Different aspects which are covered in the program such as confidence, tenancy sustainment and re-offending are being measured at baseline, interval and end stages.
+Different aspects which are covered in the program (such as confidence, tenancy sustainment and reoffending) are being measured at baseline, interval and end stages.
 This data will be used to measure the impact of the mentoring program through how much the client has improved as a result of the intervention.
 The data will also be used as a comparison with clients who did not undergo the mentoring intervention.
-This information will be distributed to current and potential funders and maybe used in any promotional materials or publications.
+This information will be distributed to current and potential funders and will be used in any promotional materials and publications.